learnrelay/learnrelay/content/connections/cursors-pagination.md

 }
 ```

-This way, we obtain the first 10 pokemons and their cursors.
+This way, we obtain the first 10 Pokemons and their cursors.
 Using a specific cursor, we can

 * query the first few nodes of a connection after this cursor using `first` and `after`
 * query the last few nodes of a connection before this cursor using `last` and `before`